Saevon/bytes.js/Readme.md

 <!--
 [![Test Coverage][coveralls-image]][coveralls-url]
  -->
-Utility to parse a string bytes (ex: `1TB`) to bytes (`1,000,000,000,000`) and vice-versa.
+Utility to parse a size string in bytes (e.g. `'1kB'`, `'2KiB'`) to numeric (`1000`, `2048`) and vice-versa.

-This uses the byte units defined in [ISO/IEC 80000-13:2008][iec], both the binary prefixes and the original SI units.

-This is a fork of the [bytes][bytes] module, except:
+This is a fork of the [bytes][bytes-url] module, except it

+ * supports all of both the binary and decimal prefixes defined by [ISO/IEC 80000-13:2008][binary-wiki]
+ * supports [JEDEC][jedec-wiki], a legacy mode in which metric units have binary values
- * It uses IEC units by default
+ * uses decimal metric units by default, which can be overridden per call or by default
- * Supports a wider range of units
- * Supports changing to compatability ([JEDEC][jedec]) mode, and formatting in whichever prefix type you prefix (binary, metric, jedec)

 TypeScript definitions included.

 ## Supported Units

-Supported units and abbreviations are as follows and are case-insensitive:
+Supported units are as follows and are case-insensitive.
+Note that only the abbreviation will be parsed/formatted, the full names are for the reader's understanding only.

-### Metric/Decimal Prefixes
+### Metric

+Also referred to as SI.
+See [Compatibility Binary](#compatibility-binary) for legacy definitions.

 |      Value       | Abbr |   Name    |
 | ---------------- | ---- | --------- |